 - snap peas

-Also, if using coconut aminos, some aminos is sweeter than others.
+- Coconut aminos tip: some aminos is sweeter than others.
 You may consider decreasing the honey to 1 tbsp.

 Balsamic Honey Chicken Stir-Fry